-Create an Apache Spark cluster in Azure HDInsight
+Quickstart: Create Apache Spark cluster in Azure HDInsight using Resource Manager template

-In this article, you learn how to create an Apache Spark cluster in Azure HDInsight, and how to run Spark SQL queries against Apache Hive tables.
+Learn how to create an Apache Spark cluster in Azure HDInsight, and how to run Spark SQL queries against Apache Hive tables.
 Apache Spark enables fast data analytics and cluster computing using in-memory processing.
 For information on Spark on HDInsight, see Overview: Apache Spark on Azure HDInsight.

-Click the following image to open the template in the Azure portal in a new browser tab:
+Select the following link to open the template in the Azure portal in a new browser tab:

 Enter the following values:

-Select I agree to the terms and conditions stated above, select Pin to dashboard, and then click Purchase.
-You can see a new tile titled Submitting deployment for Template deployment.
+Select I agree to the terms and conditions stated above, select Pin to dashboard, and then select Purchase.
+You can see a new tile titled Deploying Template deployment.
 It takes about 20 minutes to create the cluster.
 The cluster must be created before you can proceed to the next session.